All Episodes

 This is what they said from 2015.

-In Reagan's landslide victory in 1984, Republicans picked up 16 house seats.
+In Reagan's landslide victory in 1984, Republicans picked up 16 House seats.

 We could come close to that.

-But furthermore, Donald Trump has had I guess somebody said, well, it's funny he has no coat, but he has coattails because of all the victories for Republicans, not just in the House, but state legislatures as well.
+He has no coat, but he has coattails because of all the victories for Republicans, not just in the House, but state legislatures as well.

-He has expanded uh our base.
+He has expanded our base.

-And so the never Trumpers were wrong about that too.
+And so the Never Trumpers were wrong about that, too.

 Eric Ergers, thank you.